Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ```

 All the `_environment` variables defined in roles are dictionaries, and all their keys are added to the relevant components start script thus allowing you to define any number of environment variables.
 Key values are a list of strings to allow for easier manipulation.
-When overriding the default env vars you should make sure you're not retiring important ones so always take a look at the ``roles/ROLE_NAME/defauls/main.yml` file first.
+When overriding the default env vars you should make sure you're not retiring important ones so always take a look at the ``roles/ROLE_NAME/defaults/main.yml` file first.

 ### External Databases

 By default the playbook will deploy and configure a Postgres server for you.
-If you'd prefer to use an external database server you can override the `repo_db_url` variable as described [previously](#override-playbook-variables).
+If you'd prefer to use an external database server you can override the `repo_db_url` variable.

 An example custom database url is shown below: